nkbinnovations/reusable-workflows/README.md

   - **terraform_directory:** *(optional)*

-    Relative Terraform folder path of the configuration files in the user repository. `default('.')`
+    Relative Terraform folder path of the configuration files in the user repository. `default('terraform')`

   example
   ```YAML